McKee Botanical Garden: A Vero Beach Oasis

 Watch for the Hidden Gems

-Along the paths, you will see many gems like bromeliads, orchids, interesting sculptures, and palm trees.
+Along the paths of McKee, you will see many gems like bromeliads, orchids, interesting sculptures, and palm trees.
 The Hall of Giants contains a single piece of mahogany carved into a tabletop that is 35′ long.
 It is beautiful!
 I personally think the landscaping was up to well up to par, but there could stand to be many more signs labeling the species.

 The gardens have received national attention by being shown in Better Homes and Gardens, Coastal Living, House and Garden, and Southern Living magazines, as well as being named one of “22 Secret Gardens – Soothing Places of Surprise and Sanctuary in the U.S. and Canada” by National Geographic Traveler.
 Quite impressive for our small town.

-Visiting the botanical gardens is a great way to get out and see nature, plus an alternative to typical beach attractions.
+Visiting the McKee Botanical Gardens is a great way to get out and see nature, plus an alternative to typical beach attractions.
 You might even catch an art class, yoga session, or cooking class at the gardens.
 Check McKee Botanical Garden Facebook page for upcoming events.
 Enjoy your visit.

 McKee Botanical Garden Photo Gallery: